Olympus E-P5 vs Sony RX100 III

-Arguments in favor of the Sony Cyber-shot DSC-RX100 III:
+Advantages of the Sony Cyber-shot DSC-RX100 III:

 - More detail: Has more megapixels (20 vs 15.9MP), which boosts linear resolution by 14%.

-- Better video: Provides higher movie framerates (1080/60p vs 1080/30p).
+- Better video: Provides higher movie framerates (1080/60p versus 1080/30p).

-- Easier framing: Has an electronic viewfinder for image framing and settings control.
+- Easier framing: Has an electronic viewfinder for image composition and settings control.